-We’re gonna dive into this so stay till the very end of this video/article because I’m gonna have some good pointers for you – and we’ll see if I’m still sober.
+We’re gonna dive into this so stay till the very end of this article because I’m gonna have some good pointers for you – and we will see if I am still sober.

 My First Day in AA 24 Years Ago